 By Burak Bekdil

-This article was published by The Gatestone Institute on October 8th, 2019.
+This article was published by The Gatestone Institute on September 10th, 2019.
 Reproduced on Political Hispanic with authorization from said source.
-Also translated by Political Hispanic.

 Political Hispanic is not responsible for the content of opinion articles, each author being responsible for their own creations.